 It can be hard to reach out to people in need, particularly when we don't know them.
-Even with our own friends or family, we may wonder, "Does this person really want me to get involved?" or think an offer of help is better left to someone else – someone who knows the person better, or is in a position of authority.
+Even with our own friends or family, we may wonder, "Does this person really want me to get involved?"
+We may think an offer of help is better left to an authority or someone who is closer to the person in need.

-This response, while understandable, is very often the wrong one.
-We naturally want to help those in need and very often, we can.
-UF's newly launched U Matter, We Care initiative seeks to encourage our natural kindness and helpfulness by providing the tools for everyone at the university to assist students in distress or contact those at the university who are trained to help.
+The truth is that we can almost always help -- if we make the choice to do so.
+UF's U Matter, We Care initiative seeks to encourage us to make that choice by providing the tools for everyone at the university to assist students in distress or contact those at the university who are trained to help.

-Whether in reaching out to earthquake victims in Haiti or those affected by hurricanes in Florida, we have shown over and over again that we care about those outside our campus.
-U Matter, We Care will help us extend that care to those inside our own community.
-It is an important initiative for our university, and I hope you will join me in making it a success.
+Whether in reaching out to earthquake victims in Nepal or tornado victims in our own country, we in the UF community have shown over and over again that we care about those outside our campus.
+U Matter, We Care helps us extend that care to those inside our own community.
+It is an important initiative for our university, and I hope you will join me in continuing its success.